bitcraze/bitcraze-website/src/tutorials/flow-deck.md

 {% si_step  Measurement details %}

-When the VL53L0x ToF sensor measures the distance to the ground it will not use a single point.
+When the sensor measures the distance to the ground it will not use a single point.
 Instead the detection will use a cone (see below) where the sensor will report the closest detection.
 This means that the higher the Crazyflie is the larger the area of detection.
 For instance this could be an issue if the Crazyflie gets